Maths

 Years 5 and 6

-• TT Rock stars session in school- access at home, IXL and TT Rockstars
+• TT Rock stars session in school- access at home

 • Daily fluency- My mini maths- weekly focus plus 4 operations each day.
 8 questions in total used in order to ensure there is no dip in data for the arithmetic tests